-Results/Findings
+Findings

 This study explores the key factors influencing Amahlathi Local Municipality's (ALM) reputation, identifies areas for improvement, and develops sustainable reputation management strategies.
 The research is guided by three themes: Reputation Dynamics in Local Governance, Stakeholder Engagement and Participation, and Transparency, Accountability, and Performance.